Keysight/cyperf/deployment/k8s/README.md

     kubectl apply -f cyperf-agent-server.yaml

     ```
-- You may scale the deployments later with desired number of replicas.
+- You may scale the deployments later with the desired number of replicas.
     ```
     kubectl scale deployment.v1.apps/cyperf-agent-server-deployment --replicas=2

     ```
-- When there is a requirement for increasing server agent replica while a test is running, enable `readinessProbe` so that test traffic is forwarded to a server agent when it is ready.
+- If you need to increase the number of the server agent replica while a test is running, enable the `readinessProbe` so that the test traffic is forwarded to a server agent when it is ready.
     ```
         readinessProbe:
             httpGet: